Thesis Timeline

 Sophomore Year – Get Involved

-If you haven’t already, now’s the time to look for opportunities as research assistants, teaching assistants, or lab assistants.
+If they haven’t already, students should look for opportunities as research assistants, teaching assistants, or lab assistants.
 Students can talk to faculty in their departments, meet with Honors Coordinators, and actively seek ways to become involved in research or projects.
-Other students join clubs, service groups, honors societies in their majors, or participate in Leadership Development experiences, internships, or study abroad programs.
+Other students join clubs, service groups, honors societies in their majors, or participate in leadership development experiences, internships, or study abroad programs.

 Junior Year – Identify Thesis Project, Submit Proposal and Begin Research